 Title: Crop domestication and pathogen virulence: Interactions of tomato and Botrytis genetic diversity

 Short title: Interactions of tomato and Botrytis genetics

+One sentence summary: The necrotrophic pathogen Botrytis cinerea has a highly polygenic basis of virulence on domesticated and wild tomato.

 Material Distribution Footnote: The author(s) responsible for distribution of materials integral to the findings presented in this article in accordance with the policy described in the Instructions for Authors (www.plantcell.org) is (are): Daniel J. Kliebenstein (kliebenstein@ucdavis.edu).